-“Things that cause discomfort or boredom are often perceived as unnecessary or even threatening activities, which soon leads to us doing something else instead,” write the fine folks over at Daily Bits of.
+“Things that cause discomfort or boredom are often perceived as unnecessary or even threatening activities, which soon leads to us doing something else instead,” writes the fine folks over at Daily Bits.

 “Instead of forcing yourself to finish something that feels altogether unpleasant you can use rewards to boost yourself.
 Tasks we avoid can be associated with an activity that feels rewarding, in order to make them more appealing.”

 “This principle is called fusing, a term coined by Henry Murray, professor of psychology at Harvard University.
 By combining long-term achievements with something that provides an immediate reward our work becomes more appealing, which in turn lessens the risk of procrastination.”

 Have a partner in crime.

 Working with someone else makes those dull tasks just a bit less boring.
 For example, instead of cleaning the house alone, crank some music and get your spouse involved.
 Believe it or, it can actually be kind of fun.

 If you’re a freelancer who’s sending out invoices, invite a fellow freelancer over to your house so that you both can send out invoices.
 If you’re in an office, ask a colleague to lend a hand – just make sure to return the favor.

 This may sound too simplistic.
 But, when you’re working with someone, you’ll be motivated to get the work done faster.
 This is because you’re either sharing the work or just having someone to talk to.
 It can even be rewarding since if you get the job done, you can then go out to lunch, for example.

 Find alternative ways to do it.